-There are two types of PLUS loans: 1) Parent PLUS loans are for parents borrowing for the education of dependent undergraduate children enrolled in school at least half time and 2) “Grad PLUS” loans are available for graduate and professional students.
+PLUS loans come in two varieties: 1) Parent PLUS loans are for parents borrowing for the education of dependent undergraduate children enrolled in school at least half time and 2) “Grad PLUS” loans are available for graduate and professional students.

 In some cases, parents are divorced or separated and more than one parent wants to borrow a PLUS loan.
 In this situation, each parent should complete a separate application form.
 The total amount borrowed by both parents cannot exceed the PLUS loan limit, which is the cost of attendance minus any other aid received by the student.

 Unlike Stafford loans, PLUS borrowers are generally required to pass a credit check.
-Unless the lender determines that extenuating circumstances exist, you will not pass the credit check if you are:
+Unless the lender determines that extenuating circumstances exist, you will not pass the credit check if you:

-PLUS borrowers with poor credit may still get loans if they can find someone with a better credit history to co-sign.
+- PLUS borrowers with poor credit may still get loans if they can find someone with a better credit history to co-sign.
 Lenders may have additional discretion to find “extenuating circumstances.”
-You will get a letter that looks like this if your initial credit check is approved.
-This letter informs you of a denial due to adverse credit history.
+You will get a letter if your initial credit check is approved or denied.
 The Department also sends letters to PLUS loan applicants who are likely to be approved if they request reconsideration of a denial.

 Loan Terms, Fees, and Limits

-PLUS loans taken out after July 1, 2006 have fixed interest rates.
 The fixed rate for older Direct PLUS is 7.9%.
 Interest rates for PLUS Loans taken out prior to July 1, 2006 are variable and capped at 9%.
-This is a maximum rate.
-Lenders can set lower rates.
-For new PLUS loans issued July 1, 2013 through June 30, 2014, the fixed interest rate is 6.41%.

 There is no specific limit on the amount of PLUS loans a student or parent can borrow.
 The maximum amount is the cost of attendance minus any other financial aid received.